 definition that is quite widely accepted about what cloud computing

-Keeping in mind the question of the increased standard
+Keeping in mind the question of the increased standard deviation, the

 varying loads, the new challenges for applications, let's look at how they